Privacy Policy — Ask Safely Assistant

 |---|---|---|---|

-| AWS Bedrock (Anthropic Claude) | AI responses | Chat messages (decrypted for processing, not retained for training) | AWS |
+| AWS Bedrock (Anthropic Claude) | AI responses | Chat messages, uploaded files, voice audio (decrypted for processing, not retained for training) | AWS |

 | Brave Search | Web search results | Search queries only | Brave |